EBMCalculator/ebmcalculator.github.io/support.md

     </p>
     <p>Press the "Calculate" button to see the relevant diagnostic test metrics and their confidence intervals.
       <br><br>
-      The authors provided us with the sensitivity and specificity in the table above.
-Many authors will also report the positive and negative predictive values (PPV and NPV).
-However, the PPV and NPV are only relevant to the prevalence of the disease or condition found in that specific study population.
-If the prevalence of the disease is different in your patient population, the PPV and NPV of the test will be different.
+      The table above provides sensitivity and specificity.
+Some authors also report positive and negative predictive values (PPV and NPV).
+However, because predictive values depend on disease prevalence, they may not apply to your patients if the study population's prevalence differs from your own.
       <br><br>
-      We can better understand the impact a test result will have on post-test probability by examining the positive and negative likelihood ratios (LR).
-In this example, EBM Calculator displays the LR(+) and LR(-), their confidence intervals, and  an option to calculate post-test probability should you want to change the prevalence.</p>
+      For this reason, we prefer using positive and negative likelihood ratios (LRs) to better understand post-test probability.
+In this example, EBM Calculator displays LR(+) and LR(–) with confidence intervals, along with an option to calculate post-test probability using a different prevalence.</p>
     <p style="text-align: center;">
       <a href="assets/images/screenshots/Diagnostic Test - Screenshot 4.png" target="_blank" rel="noopener noreferrer">
         <img src="assets/images/screenshots/Diagnostic Test - Screenshot 4.png" alt="Effect - Screenshot 4" style="max-width:50%; height:auto; display:block; margin:0 auto; box-shadow: none;">